U.S. Route 80 in Alabama: Montgomery to Georgia

 Both US 80 and US 29 head northeast out of Tuskegee, passing the southern terminus of CR 53 and the northern terminus of CR 63 near Pleasant Hill.
 Immediately after the northern terminus of CR 89, the two U.S. Highways reach an interchange at Alliance, serving as the eastern terminus of SR 186.
 US 29 continues northeast to Auburn, while US 80 goes southeast past CR 69, CR 24 and CR 22 before reaching a "Y" intersection with CR 26 at Society Hill.
 The intersection with CR 43 serves as the center of the small hamlet, before US 80 continues heading east into Lee County.
 US 80 travels a short distance of 6.05 mi through the southernmost tip of Lee County.
 The first major intersection in is CR 029, followed by CR 011 and CR 034.
 US 80 intersects with SR 51 at a traffic signal in Marvyn.
 Going past CR 038, US 80 enters Russell County, the final county before reaching the Georgia state line.
 US 80 has several intersections with numbered county routes going east into Crawford.
 On the western end of town, at the intersection with SR 169 and CR 27, SR 169 forms a short concurrency with US 80 for eight blocks past CR 79 at Bleeker Road.
 SR 169 splits from US 80 on the east end of Crawford going southeast.
 Following an intersection with CR 94 and CR 35, the highway continues to Phenix City with no notable intersections until reaching the intersection with 14th Street and US 280 (SR 38)/US 431 (SR 1).
 US 80 turns to the north and overlaps both highways until reaching the western end of the J.R.
 Allen Parkway.
+Notably, US 80 and it's auxiliary route US 280 share a wrong-way concurrency along this stretch.
 US 80 turns east, becoming a four lane freeway.
 There are two interchanges on the Parkway in Alabama, at Summerville Road and Riverchase Drive.
 The junction between the Parkway and US 280/US 431 is an incomplete third interchange.
 US 80 crosses the Georgia state line at the western end of the Chattahoochee River bridge.
 This is the eastern end of the Alabama State Route 8 designation and western end of Georgia State Route 22/Georgia State Route 540.
-US 80,SR 22, and SR 540 continue east over the river on the J.R.
+US 80, SR 22, and SR 540 continue east over the river on the J.R.
 Allen Parkway into Columbus, Georgia, and this marks the beginning of the Fall Line Freeway.